tylertrimble/viswaternet/docs/examples.rst

 .. code:: python

-    model = vis.VisWNModel("CTown.inp")
+    model = vis.VisWNModel('Networks/CTown.inp')

 Alternatively, we can initialize a VisWaterNet model corresponding to a `WNTR`_ water network model object.

 .. _`WNTR`: https://www.osti.gov/biblio/1376816

-3. Initialize and customize a Matplotlib figure and axis.
+3. If you would like to draw the plot into a figure you want to customize yourself (e.g., by drawing into a subplot axis, or by choosing the height and width), import the Matplotlib package and initialize a Matplotlib figure and axis.
+This is optional; by default, if not provided an empty axis or figure, VisWaterNet will create a figure on behalf of the user.

 .. code:: python

+    import matplotlib.pyplot as plt

     fig, ax = plt.subplots(figsize=(11,11))
-    ax.set_frame_on(False) # remove frame from figure
+    ax.set_frame_on(False)

-After we have initialized our VisWaterNet model object and empty matplotlib figure, we can proceed to call on different functions offered by the VisWaterNet library to generate a variety of figures.
+After we have initialized our VisWaterNet model object, we can proceed to call on different functions offered by the VisWaterNet library to generate a variety of figures.
 Below, we provide a series of examples to highlight the different VisWaterNet plotting functions and their wide range of inputs.

 Example 1 - Basic Network Layout Plot
 -----------------------------